Luke-Yost/fs-journal/quizzes/week05.md

 **1.** What do the letters of the acronym `CRUD` stand for?
 <!-- enter you answer in the space below -->
 ```
+  C stands for create, R for read, U for update, and D for delete.
 ```
 **2.** Each action that `CRUD` represents maps to an HTTP request.
 What HTTP request does each `CRUD` action correspond to?
 <!-- enter you answer in the space below -->
 ```
+  The Create crud action corresponds to Post http request.
+The reading action represents the Get request.
+Update with Put, and delete is pretty self explanitory with its corresponding http request also being delete.
 ```
 **3.** What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB
 <!-- enter you answer in the space below -->